Bartallama3D/website/_products/20-tesla-uniden-r3.md

     change_log: Initial release of the holder.
   - version: 1.1
     change_log: Newer sturdier packaging and printed color inserts.
 Parts shipped are unchanged from version 1.0
+  - version: 1.2
+    change_log: New version includes our new platform that has a built in rubber pad that sits against the screen along with an articulating rubber bumper making the unit sit better in a Model S/X. This unit also comes with a textured surface to enhance the radar holders aesthetic.
 ---

 Introducing the Bartallama3D™ Radar Holder for the Uniden R1 or R3 radar detectors.
 Utilizing the unique properties of 3D printing, we are able to create a radar holder that is custom sculpted to fit the unique shape of a Tesla screen.
 This radar holder is not compatible with any other vehicles.